-143 How to close out previous positions using TAS?
+How to clo using TAS?
+How to close out previous positions

 Example: Assume a client holds 50 lots of long, hedging, and previous position on SC2310, and places a TAS order for 50 lots as "short, hedging, and close previous".
 Once 40 lots of the TAS order are filled at a price of -1.0 yuan/barrel, the client will hold 10 lots of long, hedging, and previous position on SC2310.